Jobs

 ---|---|---|

-Queued | SalmonYellow | The task is queued and waiting for a task runner to pick it up. |
+Queued | SalmonYellow | The task is queued and waiting for execution. |

-Running | Blue | The task is currently being executed by a task runner. |
+Running | Blue | The task is currently being executed. |

-Failed | Red | The task has been executed, but resulted in an error. |
+Failed | Red | The task has been executed but encountered an error. |

-- The root task of the job,
+- The root task,

 MyTask